Pregnancy Overview — Before and After

 Although your baby will be at increased risk of hypoglycemia after nine months in an environment of heightened glucose, this should subside within a few days of birth.
 Your pediatrician will anticipate this and the baby will be carefully monitored.

-If you plan to breastfeed, continue to pay close attention to your glucose levels, as hypoglycemia is common.
-If you need extra motivation, breast-feeding provides your baby with immune antibodies and can reduce your baby’s risk of developing Type 1.
+If you plan to breastfeed, continue to pay close attention to your blood glucose levels, as hypoglycemia is common.
+If you need extra motivation, breast-feeding provides your baby with immune antibodies and can reduce your baby’s risk of developing type 1.